Last Updated on

 18. Avgolemono soup (Egg lemon rice soup)

 A very popular soup made with rice, cooked in a rich broth of egg and lemon.
-Avgolemono is thoroughly enjoyed in the winter months and typically accompanies dishes like kefalaki or a boiled whole chicken.
+Avgolemono is a very popular winter food in Cyprus and typically accompanies dishes like kefalaki or a boiled whole chicken.

 19. Bulgar wheat (Pourgouri)

 Bulgur (also Burghul) is a cereal food made from the groats of several different wheat species, most often from durum wheat.
 Burghul is a kind of dried cracked wheat.
 It is most common in European, Middle Eastern, and Indian cuisine.
 In Cyprus, pourgouri is a traditional starch side dish and it is cooked in a delicious fresh onion and tomato sauce.
 Pairs beautifully with village Cyprus yoghurt.

 Snails cooked in a rich onion and tomato sauce.
 A dish served in traditional taverns as part of a meze or in households all over Cyprus.
 A delicacy of freshly caught snails.
 This traditional Cypriot food definitely isn’t for everyone, but try it out and see for yourself!